OneVoice Movement: History

 OneVoice was founded by entrepreneur Daniel Lubetzky in the spring of 2002 in the wake of the failure at the 2000 Camp David Summit and renewed violence between Israelis and Palestinians.
 OneVoice emerged from Lubetzky's previous venture, Peaceworks, Inc., on the principle that economic cooperation between Israelis and Palestinians would result in stronger relations.
-OneVoice was to be a forum for moderate Israelis and Palestinians to express themselves and their desires for peace through a negotiated two-state solution.
+Lubetzky claimed OneVoice would be a forum for moderate Israelis and Palestinians to express themselves and their desires for peace through a negotiated two-state solution.

 OneVoice began as a citizen negotiations platform before embracing grassroots training and mass mobilization.
-Its Youth Leadership Program, established in 2004, trains Israelis and Palestinians ages 18–35 on conflict resolution, public speaking, political knowledge, and leadership development.
-Under the executive leadership of Samer Makhlouf over OneVoice Palestine and Tal Harris over OneVoice Israel, more than 6,000 participants have been trained and took part in youth-led initiatives to date.
+Its Youth Leadership Program, established in 2004, trained Israelis and Palestinians ages 18–35 on conflict resolution, public speaking, political knowledge, and leadership development.

-Under Makhlouf and Harris and the global leadership of former USAID Director to West Bank and Gaza, Dr. Howard Sumka, and former US Ambassador to Morocco Marc Ginsburg, OneVoice also engaged in several campaigns in the late 2000s to mobilize the Israeli and Palestinian grassroots and gage public opinion on the two-state solution and end to the conflict.

 OneVoice Israel co-founded the first caucus in the Israeli Knesset that supports ending the conflict via a two-state solution, and OneVoice Palestine supported the PLO's quest for statehood at the United Nations General Assembly through an extensive town-hall meeting program throughout the West Bank.

 OneVoice initiated the establishment of the Knesset Caucus to End the Arab-Israeli conflict, which organized an historic meeting between the Knesset members and President Abbas, a visit by Palestinian legislators to the Knesset, and the February 16, 2014 visit to the Mukataa by 300 Israeli students.

-More recently, OneVoice’s focus is challenging the hopelessness and apathy prevalent in Israeli and Palestinian societies by activating their network of volunteers through new initiatives, empowering individuals to take personal responsibility to end the occupation, and providing concrete, tangible facts on why ending the conflict is beneficial to their bottom lines.